 Under CIF, for example, your supplier usually gives you cargo insurance at 10% basic, which only covers loss cases.
 If you want to cover damage due to fire or water in shipping, you need to talk with your supplier to buy the corresponding insurance type.

 If you also want to protect your goods from loss in situations such as storage or loading and unloading, you can buy additional insurance.
-For example, warehouse insurance is an insurance policy used to protect your goods during storage.
+For example, you can buy warehouse insurance to protect your goods during storage.

-Please note that damage caused by insufficient packaging is not included in the cargo insurance.
-You have to communicate with your forwarder instead of cargo insurance companies if that happens.
+Please note that the cargo insurance does not cover damage caused by insufficient packing.
+You have to communicate with your forwarder instead of insurance companies if that happens.

 Can all types of goods be insured?

 You can buy cargo insurance for most general cargo.
 However, you may not be allowed to buy it for some goods:

 - Special cargo: such as fireworks, firecrackers, live animals, higher-value artworks, etc.

 - Low-valued cargo: cost of insuring these goods is higher than their actual value.